-The latest file additions for NBA 2K21 include a modifier tool, court template, new face for Deron Williams, updated Charlotte Hornets jerseys, and custom cover art.
+The latest file additions for NBA 2K21 include a modifier tool, new face for Deron Williams, updated Charlotte Hornets jerseys, and custom cover art.
 Download all of the new and updated releases at the links below!

 Thanks to everyone who continues to contribute to our Downloads database!
 If you need help uploading files, be sure to check out this video tutorial.
 For more information about downloads, the modding community, and File Additions bulletins, please see this FAQ in our Wiki.

 Welcome to this week’s edition of The Friday Five!
 The Friday Five is a feature that I post every Friday in which I give my thoughts on a topic that’s related to NBA Live, NBA 2K, and other basketball video games, as well as the real NBA, and other areas of interest to our community.
 The feature is presented as either a list of five items, or in the form of a Top 5 countdown.
 This week’s Five is a list of five NBA predictions that ended up being way off.

 Here it is, the first Friday Five of 2020!
 It’s been a while since I’ve covered a topic related to the real NBA rather than the virtual hardwood, so I thought that I’d tip off the year (and decade) with a change of pace.
 Don’t worry, I’ve still got plenty of topics related to basketball video games that I’ll be covering in my features, but this week, I’d like to talk about NBA predictions.
 After all, we’re rapidly approaching the midway point of the 2020 season, and we’re starting to get a clearer picture of the top teams and how they stack up against one another.